Supreme Court of Judicature Act 1873

-The Supreme Court of Judicature Act 1873 (sometimes known as the Judicature Act 1873) was an Act of the Parliament of the United Kingdom in 1873.
+The Supreme Court of Judicature Act 1873 (36 & 37 Vict. c.
+66) (sometimes known as the Judicature Act 1873) was an act of the Parliament of the United Kingdom in 1873.
 It reorganised the English court system to establish the High Court and the Court of Appeal, and also originally provided for the abolition of the judicial functions of the House of Lords with respect to England.
 It would have retained those functions in relation to Scotland and Ireland for the time being.
-However, the Gladstone Liberal government fell in 1874 before the Act entered into force, and the succeeding Disraeli Conservative government suspended the entry into force of the Act by means of the Supreme Court of Judicature (Commencement) Act 1874 (37 & 38 Vict. c.
-83) and the Supreme Court of Judicature Act 1875.
+However, the Gladstone Liberal government fell in 1874 before the act entered into force, and the succeeding Disraeli Conservative government suspended the entry into force of the act by means of the Supreme Court of Judicature (Commencement) Act 1874 (37 & 38 Vict. c.
+83) and the Supreme Court of Judicature Act 1875 (38 & 39 Vict. c.
+77).

 History

-The legislation for the Judicature Act of 1873 was drafted by the Judicature Commission which was chaired by Lord Chancellor Hatherley.
+The legislation for the act was drafted by the Judicature Commission which was chaired by Lord Chancellor Hatherley.
 Other members of the commission included judge George Bramwell, lawyers Sir John Hollams, Sir Robert Collier, and John Burgess Karslake, and parliament member George Ward Hunt.